influx6/httpinbox/doc/getting-started.md

 	IO operation which are needed by our app.
 This allows us a sweet separation between our controller code and the service part which handles the low-level logic needed by our application.

+	Although `HttpInbox` implements its own `ServeHTTP` because of its simplicity, but its more adviced when dealing with more complex routing needs to use libraries like [GorillaMux](github.com/gorilla/mux).

 	```go
 package app